 Providers are responsible for documenting and maintaining records of all incidents and accidents involving the recipient.
-A report of the incident/accident must be maintained in a central records system.
-The report shall include, at a minimum:
+A report of the incident/accident shall be maintained in the recipient's record.
+The report shall include:

-- Recipient Identifying information; - Event Information (including date, time, location, etc.) of the incident/accident; - Circumstances surrounding the incident/accident; - Description of the incident/accident (including any medical attention or law enforcement involvement, witnesses, etc.); - Description of action taken by the ADHC center and recommendations to prevent future occurrences; and - Name of person completing the report.
+- Date of the incident/accident,

+- Circumstances surrounding the incident/accident,

+- Description of medical attention required,

+- Action taken to correct or prevent incident/accident from occurring again, and

+- Name of person completing the report.